5ymph0en1x/Trinity/README.md

 ## Installation / Execution

-Just download the latest release, install it and launch the exe (as admin) to see the simulation mode in action with real-time data coming from BitMEX.
+Just download the latest release and launch the exe (as admin) to see the simulation mode in action with real-time data coming from BitMEX.
 NO API KEYS NEEDED.

 ------------------------------------